 Untrusted search path vulnerability in VBE6.dll in Microsoft Office 2003 SP3, 2007 SP2 and SP3, and 2010 Gold and SP1; Microsoft Visual Basic for Applications (VBA); and Summit Microsoft Visual Basic for Applications SDK allows local users to gain privileges via a Trojan horse DLL in the current working directory, as demonstrated by a directory that contains a .docx file, aka "Visual Basic for…

-Open the Sigma generator with a pre-filled prompt for this CVE to draft a starting detection in your stack of choice:
+Open the Sigma generator with a pre-filled prompt for this CVE to draft a starting detection: